What Is Tetralogy of Fallot?

 However, since there is a VSD, blood can flow from the right ventricle to the left ventricle without going through the lungs.
 Therefore, blue blood (blood with less oxygen) goes to the body and the patient may appear more blue or “cyanotic.”
 The more obstruction there is, the less blood can get to the lungs to become oxygenated and the bluer (more cyanotic) the patient becomes.

-In some patients, there is complete obstruction to blood flow to the lungs (known as pulmonary atresia) in which case all the blue blood goes from the right to the left ventricle.
-The only way to get oxygen blood to the body is if the ductus arteriosus remains open by giving a medication called prostaglandin.
+In some patients, there is complete obstruction to blood flow to the lungs (known as pulmonary atresia), in which case, all the blue blood goes from the right to the left ventricle.
+The only way to get blood to the lungs is if the ductus arteriosus remains open by giving a medication called prostaglandin.

 Some babies with tetralogy of Fallot have “spells” where they suddenly become very blue (cyanotic) and breathe rapidly.
 They may become irritable or even become unconscious.
-These “spells” are caused by increased blood flow from the right to the left ventricle.
-They can be dangerous and, if they occur, the pediatric cardiologist needs to be notified immediately.
-Usually, in the United States, surgery is performed early in life so that these “spells” do not occur.
-The type of surgery depends in part on the anatomy — the size of the pulmonary arteries, the amount of narrowing or obstruction below the pulmonary valve and other factors.
+These “spells” are caused by a decrease in blood flow to the lungs and increased blue blood flow from the right to the left ventricle, then to the body.
+They can be dangerous and, if they occur, the pediatric cardiologist needs to be notified and patients require urgent/emergent evaluation.